CTSRD-CHERI/cheribsd-getting-started/src/helloworld/README.md

 (gdb)
 ```

-If you then step into the `printf` call you will see that GDB prints
+If you then step into the `printf` (or `puts` depending on
-the capability argument with expanded information including bounds and
+optimization level) call you will see that GDB prints the capability
-permissions:
+argument with expanded information including bounds and permissions:

 ```
 (gdb) s
-printf (fmt=0x1006e0 [rR,0x1006e0-0x1006ed] "Hello world\n")
+puts (s=0x1006e0 [rR,0x1006e0-0x1006ec] "Hello world")
-    at /home/bed22/cheri/cheribsd/lib/libc/stdio/printf.c:57
+    at /home/bed22/cheri/cheribsd/lib/libc/stdio/puts.c:60
-57      /home/bed22/cheri/cheribsd/lib/libc/stdio/printf.c: No such file or directory.
+60      /home/bed22/cheri/cheribsd/lib/libc/stdio/puts.c: No such file or directory.
 ```
 The argument can also be examined directly as either an integer or capability register:
 ```